Saturday, March 29, 2008

 A bunch of the ACA'ers went on a pub crawl last Friday.
 The crawl started out at Dog & Duck pub, the home of the ACA'ers happy hours; then we went on to 6th street.
 On the way there we were approached by folks who were handing out fake million dollar bills.
 It was some kind of Christian evangelist thing.
 Along the edge of a "bill" in small print there were questions such as "will you go to heaven"?
 Since most of us wore "Godless pub crawl: pubs, not popes" T-shirts made for this occasion, we must have been a tempting target for evangelists, and there seem to be quite a few of them hunting for souls to save in the nightlife district on a Friday night.

-I blame science fiction. :-) Seriously.
-I blame popular sci-fi shows and movies for putting terms like "infinity" and "dimension" into the vocabulary of people who cannot grasp these very simple and intuitive mathematical concepts... but don't shy away from using them in a debate!
+That last remark floored me.
+I blame science fiction.
+Seriously.
+I blame popular sci-fi shows and movies for putting terms like "infinity" and "dimension" into the vocabulary of people who cannot grasp these very simple and intuitive mathematical concepts.
+But that doesn't stop them from using them in a debate!

 After the Darwin pub all the ACA'ers went on to their next stop, but I decided to save my liver and go home.